 Elias Salazar is a Venezuelan American conductor residing in Nashville, Tennessee.
-He currently serves as Artistic Director and Conductor of the Trevecca Symphony Orchestra and the Nashville Collegiate Orchestra.
+He recently served as Artistic Director and Conductor of the Trevecca Symphony Orchestra, the Belmont University Opera, and the Nashville Collegiate Orchestra.
 In his time since entering the conducting spotlight in Nashville, he has appeared with numerous community ensembles and captured audiences' attention with his "precision, clarity, energy, and passion" on the podium.

 Salazar is the Director of Choral and Orchestral Music at Ensworth School where he directs three ensembles and also teaches music theory, musicology, and directs the music for the musicals.
-He currently serves as the Repertoire and Resources Chair for Contemporary Music on the board of the Tennessee American Choral Directors Association and on the Leadership and Action Council for the Nashville Singers.
-Salazar is a vocalist with the Nashville vocal group, Portara Ensemble, which has recently been featured at the 2017 CMA Awards and the 2018 CMA Country Christmas program.
+He served as the Repertoire and Resources Chair for Contemporary Music on the board of the Tennessee American Choral Directors Association for three years and is currently on the Leadership and Action Council for the Nashville Singers.
+Salazar is a vocalist with the Nashville vocal group, Portara Ensemble, which has recently been featured at the 2017 CMA Awards and the 2018 CMA Country Christmas program and performed with several GRAMMY-winning artists.

 Salazar served as Conducting Fellow with the Nashville Philharmonic Orchestra for two seasons starting in 2014 under the mentorship of Dr. Christopher Norton.
 Salazar served for three years on the Board of Directors for the Gateway Chamber Orchestra.
 He has also served as principal conductor for the Nashville Cinematic Symphony, which focuses on performing and recording film music.
 From 2014-2016, Salazar played lead trumpet and was a vocalist with the 8-piece Latin band, Nashville Salsa Collective, which was led by Bill Alexson.